 Description of Honors Program

 Courses will be designated for honors on a rotating basis.
-Students should plan accordingly and sign up for honors seminars in their area of interest when they are offered, any time between first semester junior year and first semester senior year.
-To register for designated honors sections, students must directly contact Sanchali Biswas.
+Students should plan accordingly and sign up for Honors seminars in their area of interest when they are offered, any time between first semester junior year and first semester senior year.
+To register for designated Honors sections, students must directly contact the Academic Advisor.
 Registration for these sections will be by department permission only.
-Only juniors and seniors with the qualifying GPA are eligible for the honors sections.
+Only juniors and seniors with the qualifying GPA are eligible for the Honors sections.

 After completing two Honors seminars of choice, a student will decide in which of the two seminar topic areas they would like to pursue the writing of an Honors thesis.
 The student will work with the instructor of the corresponding course to develop a proposal and eventually write a complete Honors thesis.
 Judgment of the quality of the thesis will be up to the thesis advisor, and poor quality theses will not be accepted as fulfilling the requirement of the Honors program.
 Honors theses must be delivered to the thesis advisor before the advisor submits a thesis grade.
 The deadline for submission of the completed thesis to the advisor is the first study day during the semester in which the student is enrolled for thesis credit.